Hugius/FabiEngine3D/doc/WATER_EDITOR.md

 - All waters will be saved in `~\projects\<your_project>\data\water.fe3d`.
 - You can create/edit/delete waters.
-- Every created water can be placed in a scene.
+- Every created water can be placed in a world.
 - Each water is rendered as a flat plane in 3D space.

 ## 2. Controls